2014-11-24

 13. State the reproducibility of the bug.
 (Or your best estimate of it.)

 On most systems, most bugs manifest themselves each time someone follows the steps to reproduce them.
 Such bugs are said to have a reproducibility of 100%.
 Unfortunately, some bugs only manifest themselves part of the time, and some particularly nasty ones manifest themselves very rarely.
 Be sure to state the reproducibility of the bug that you are reporting.
 If you do not, then the person reviewing your bug report will assume 100% reproducibility, so if the bug does not manifest itself on the first try, they will close your bug report with a "works for me" comment.
 Nobody will waste time repeating the same steps over and over just in case this is a less-than-100%-reproducible bug which was simply not reported as such.
 Of course, in order to estimate the reproducibility of a bug, you will need to trigger it a few times.
-Triggering it just once or twice is generally unacceptable, and besides, if you trigger it only once or twice then clearly you have not played around with it enough in order to identify it with accuracy, as a previous item in this checklist requires.
+Triggering it only once is generally unacceptable, and besides, if you trigger it only once then clearly you have not played around with it enough in order to identify it with accuracy, as a previous item in this checklist requires.

 14. Stick to the facts.